lycheeverse/lychee/README.md

 This thing was created from [Hello Rust Episode 10](https://hello-rust.show/10/).
 It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked less by the rate limiter.

 ## Why?

-The existing link checkers were not flexible enough for my use-case. lychee can...
+The existing link checkers were not flexible enough for my use-case. lychee runs all requests fully asynchronously and has a low memory/CPU footprint.

-- run requests concurrently (fully async Rust)
+lychee can...

 - handle links inside Markdown, HTML, and other documents
 - handle chunked encodings
 - handle gzip compression